mandaris/Pelican-Test-Content/theme-tour.md

 ```

 ## Abbreviations
 The HTML specification is maintained by the W3C.
+This example taken from https://python-markdown.github.io/extensions/abbreviations/

 *[HTML]: Hyper Text Markup Language